csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

 very different to how it did in our development environment: tag managers have kicked in, your ads are on the site, your analytics package is capturing data, and all third parties are implemented and running.
-You’re out on the world wide web—you have no idea who is turning up to the site, what their context is, what hardware, software, or infrastructure they’re using, or anything.
+You’re out on the world wide web — you have no idea who is turning up to the site, what their context is, what hardware, software, or infrastructure they’re using, or anything.

 Now, we sit back and conduct _Passive_ tests to gather data over time and assess